How to Change the Regional Format in Windows 11

 Important Tips

-After you change the Windows 11 regional format, keep a couple of things in mind.
-Some apps might need to be restarted before they show the new date, time, or number styles.
-It’s also a good idea to match your regional format to your display language for a consistent experience.- Some apps may need to be closed and opened again to see the changes.
+After you change the Windows 11 regional format, some applications might require a restart to reflect the new date, time, or number styles correctly.
+Matching your regional format to your display language helps keep things consistent across your PC.- Some apps may need to be closed and opened again to see the changes.

 - It’s usually best to keep the regional format matching your Windows display language for consistency.